cgscommunity/GMChallenge/README_Challenge01.md

-# GMChallenge
+# Whack-A-Zombie
-Student version of the monthly Game Mechanic Challenge

-## What is a Game Mechanic Challenge?
-The Game Mechanic Challenges will be a chance for you to put your knowledge of C++ and UE4 to the test!
-Each month, we will provide everyone with a pre-setup scene.
-The scene will contain all the necessary assets and programming leading up to the mechanic you will be creating.
-This allows you to just focus on how you would implement a specific mechanic without concerning yourself with all the setup necessary to get to that point.
-We will also provide a video demonstrating the final goal of the challenge.
-Every challenge will have a new goal.
-How you approach that goal is up to you!
-Keep in mind, don’t take the final goal video as the law on how it should look in the end.
-As long as the base mechanic requirements are there, you can add to it or adapt it in any way you like!
+Whack-A-Zombie!
+Our Halloween themed Whack-A-Mole game.
+Using the provided scene, you will be creating a Whack-A-Mole style game.
+Zombie hands should rise from randomized dirt patches in the ground, and players should be able to hit them and earn points for each zombie hand they hit.
+See the attached video for an example of the final results.

+**DISCLAIMER**: The assets provided in this project are for personal use only. **DO NOT** use them in your commercial projects unless you have purchased them yourself from the Unreal Marketplace.
+## Required Mechanics:
+* Countdown to start the game
+* Zombie hands randomly raise from dirt patches in the ground (how many is up to you!)
+* Players can hit the Zombie hands when they are raised and it will update the HUD to show their score.
+* Players have a limited time to hit as many hands as they can which is displayed as a timer in the HUD.
+* End of match screen that shows the total hands hit and the total zombie hands spawned.

+## Bonus Examples:
 Be creative!
-## Why should I participate?
-While these challenges are voluntary, we highly encourage as many students to participate as possible!
-They will be a way for you to practice the skills you’re learning in class, but also a way to build up a portfolio of a variety of mechanics that might not be covered in the main course.
-These challenges also simulate the day to day tasks of being a videogame programmer in the industry.
-You will often receive a list of mechanics and it will be your job to make them happen.
+As long as the above Required Mechanics are met, we encourage you to add to them/adapt them in any way you like!
+Here are some examples of things that can be done:
+* An effect triggers when hands are hit
+* Hands are out longer, but have health
+* Player has health and can be damaged if walking into a hand
+* An extra spin attack that hits multiple hands in the area (there is a provided second attack animation for this)

+## Due Date:
+You will have two weeks to complete this challenge.
+All challenges must be submitted by **Sunday, November 7th**.

-## How long will I have to complete each challenge?
+## How to Submit:
-While every challenge is subject to different time frames, on average students will be given two weeks to complete each challenge.
-We want you to have plenty of time to tackle the task presented to you and find ways to add a little extra flare to it, if you so choose.
-## How will I submit my challenge?
 Record a video playthrough of your challenge and post it on the #open_session-programming channel by the due date.
-Don't forget to share your progress along the way!

-For instructions and helpful tips on the challanges, see their respective README_ChallengeName file.
-We are very excited to see what you all create with these challenges!
-For each challenge we encourage you to share your progress in this channel.
-Lean on your mentors, myself, and fellow students for questions and support!
-If you have any questions about the challenge requirements or general questions, feel free to reach out to @Jeff Giron.
+## Project Organization:
+The Project is organized by Challenge Assets and Global Assets.
+Challenge Assets are anything related to that specific challenge (Meshes, Blueprints, Audio, Materials, etc).
+Global Assets are anything that will be used in multiple challenges, most notably the character and their animations, blueprints, materials, etc.

+### Important Challenge Assets:
+Primarially for this challenge you will be focusing on the following assets:

+**File Path: GMC/Challenges/Challenge_001/Blueprints**
+* BP_GMCGameMode_001
+* BP_ZombieGrid
+* BP_ZombieHand

+**File Path: GMC/Challenges/Challenge_001/UI**
+* WBP_HUD

+**File Path: GMC/GlobalAssets/Characters/Blueprints**
+* BP_GMCHero